kasteelharry/kasteelharry/README.md

 Over the years I have experimented with a few different programming languages in various projects.
 These projects have ranged from a PoS system to a game.
 Most of my projects are public.
 However due to the academic nature of some of them, they are kept private such that I do not commit academic fraud.

+Currently, I also use this account for my work.
+Thus a lot of my activity is hidden in private repositories.

 <div style="
     display: flex;
     justify-content: space-evenly;